-Freddie Mac, another GSE regulated by the FHFA, offered pricing discounts to borrowers who commit to TSLPs on all owner-occupied pad sites through September 13, 2021, when it revised its MHC policies to require including TSLPs on all Freddie Mac-backed MHC mortgages.^{xxvi}
+Freddie Mac, another GSE regulated by the FHFA, offered pricing discounts to borrowers who commit to TSLPs on all owner-occupied pad sites through September 13, 2021, when it revised its MHC policies to require including TSLPs on all Freddie Mac-backed MHC mortgages.

 Under the DTS rule, these TSLPs include a 5-day grace period for late rent payments, 30-day written notice of rent increases, and a one-year renewable term for the land lease.
-In most major metropolitan areas, the industry standard is a 12-month initial term, and then the lease goes into month-to-month status, so this lease-term requirement is not seen as a barrier to the adoption of GSE MHC tenant protections.
-These protections also give MHC tenants the following rights: sell a manufactured home without having to move it out of the MHC; sublease a manufactured home or assign the site lease to a buyer, provided the buyer meets the minimum MHC rules and regulations and credit rating required for financing; post "for sale" signs on a manufactured home in place within 45 days after eviction; and receive at least 60 days' notice of any planned sale or closure of the MHC.
+In most major metropolitan areas, the industry standard is a 12-month initial term, and then the lease goes into month-tomonth status, so this lease-term requirement is not seen as a barrier to the adoption of GSE MHC tenant protections.
+These protections also give MHC tenants the following rights: sell a manufactured home without having to move it out of the MHC: sublease a manufactured home or assign the site lease to a buyer, provided the buyer meets the minimum MHC rules and regulations and credit rating required for financing; post "for sale" signs on a manufactured home, provided the signage complies with the MHC's rules and regulations; sell the manufactured home in place within 45 days after eviction; and receive at least 60 days' notice of any planned sale or closure of the MHC.